Which #Rio2016 sports had the most engaged fans around the world on Twitter?

 Andy Murray winning his gold medal caused the biggest spike in the UK, with 8,535 Tweets in one minute, and Rafa Nadal and Marc López winning the gold medal on Men's Doubles caused the biggest spike in Spain, with a very similar number of Tweets to the UK spike - 8,560 Tweets in a single minute.

-The peak moments in Turkey all related to either different moments in Basketball (3) or Wrestling (2).
+The peak moments in Turkey all related to moments in Basketball (3) or Wrestling (2).

 And finally, which media publications were the biggest influencers on Twitter across the 5 markets?
-View the infographic below for further insights.
+View the infographic below for further insights, and click here for more information about our social TV tools.

 Download the infographic